aitanas/portfolio/README.md

 ## Setup/Installation Requirements

-This portfolio may be viewed at the [GitHub Pages site](https://aitanas.github.io/portfolio/index.html) linked here.
+This portfolio may be viewed at the corresponding [**GitHub Pages site**](https://aitanas.github.io/portfolio/index.html).

-Alternatively, you may clone this project by using the following command
+Alternatively, you may clone this project to your local machine by using the following command:
 ```
 git clone https://github.com/aitanas/portfolio
 ```
 Directions after cloning are as follows:
 1. Open the **portfolio** directory.
-2. Open the file named **index.html** with a browser of your choice.
+2. Open the file named **index.html** with an internet browser (i.e. Google Chrome) of your choice.
 3. Enjoy!

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_

 ## Known Bugs